james91b/ida_ipython/ReadMe.md

 More examples..soon...

 #How the plugin works
 IDA is predominantly single threaded application, so we cannot safely run the kernel in a separate thread.
-So instead of using another thread a hook is created on the QT process events function and the "do_one_iteration" method of the ipython kernel is executed each frame.
+So instead of using another thread a hook is created on the QT process events function and the `do_one_iteration` method of the ipython kernel is executed each frame.

 #Installation
-I suggest using the Anaconda distribution of Python as it comes with all the required python libraries pre-built and installed.
+I suggest using the [Anaconda](http://continuum.io/downloads) distribution of Python as it comes with all the required python libraries pre-built and installed.
+To get IDA to use Anaconda, simply set the PYTHON_HOME enviroment variable.
 Alternatively you can install IPython and the dependencies separately.

 This plugin should work on all 6.X x86 QT versions of IDA.